INDIGENOUS SOVEREIGNTY

 By understanding the contemporary challenges to Tribal Nation Sovereignty, we can better advocate for policies and practices that respect and reinforce the autonomy of Tribal Nations, contributing to a just and equitable future for all Indigenous Peoples.

-Statement of Advocacy
+Urban Native Collective Statement of Advocacy

-In solidarity with Indigenous people, we hold:
+In solidarity with Indigenous peoples, we firmly hold:

 Resources